Giannis-PC/react_movie_app/README.md

-A "moovie search" application.
+A "moovie search" application for educational goals.

-Educational goals: React JavaScript framework.
+Subject of learning: React JavaScript framework.